Customer Data Platform: What Is It and How to Choose the Best CDP?

 A common question we get from our customers is whether a CDP implementation is suitable for a specific vertical or business model.

 Customer Data Platforms are not bound to a specific industry or business model (B2B/Manufacturing, B2C).
-Any organization with customer data residing in multiple systems can benefit from implementing a CDP to centralize management and inform changes to its marketing strategy.
+Any organization with customer data residing in multiple systems can benefit from implementing a CDP to manage customer data, centralize data flow and inform changes to its marketing strategy.

 Industries and verticals that can benefit from a CDP implementation include: